 But what of the Batak and their fascinating history?
 What grows around the lake, on and in it?
 Foster joined an Indonesian team backed by National Geographic Indonesia to find out.

 Traveling by sea kayak on the lake, the team slowly circled Samosir Island.
 Called the Heart of Toba, Samosir Island, a resurgent lava dome, was once home to two hundred often warring kings.
 On their way, the team learned how the villages were fortified with walls of impenetrable bamboo with rock and earth ramparts.
 They saw how villagers grew what they needed in small plots, and how buffalo were used to work the land where tractors would fail.
 They discovered how in the past captives were tried, and convicts tortured and eaten alive.

-Having spotted Asian water monitors, they found out about the rare Modigliani lizards.
+Having spotted Asian water monitors, they heard out about the rare Modigliani lizards.
 Villagers revealed the dying and weaving techniques for ceremonial ulos.
-Foster asked how, despite the influences of Dutch colonialists, German missionaries such as Nommensen, and Indonesian independence, Toba Batak still maintained their cultural beliefs and upheld traditions.
+Despite the influences of Dutch colonialists, German missionaries such as Nommensen, and Indonesian independence, Toba Batak still maintain their cultural identity, beliefs and traditions.

 The son of legendary Batak poet Sitor Situmorang decoded local architectural motifs, explaining Batak history and burial customs, and re-interment rituals.
 With the help of traditional music, fermented sugar palm sap, or tuak, dancing, and new friendships, Foster began to understand what Lake Toba means to Toba Batak, and what its future holds.
 In Heart of Toba, Foster offers a compelling portrait of Batak life inside the caldera, on the shores of Lake Toba.